lukiwieser/mixed-naive-bayes/README.md

 ```

 Then use the model in the following way.
-When initializing the model specify which features are categorical, and which are numerical, with the argument `categorical_feature_mask`:
+When initializing the model, specify which features are categorical and which are numerical, with the argument `categorical_feature_mask`:

 ```python
 model = MixedNB(categorical_feature_mask=[True,False,False,True])